For help reaching an expert on deadline, please contact

 Rachel Stern in UB Media Relations at email@example.com or

 Gender, feminism, race, class, slavery, politics of food, literature

 Kari J. Winter can speak to the media on a wide variety of topics tied to gender, race, class and American literature and history.

-She serves as director of UB’s Institute for Research and Education on Women and Gender (Gender Institute), which supports research on women and on the intricate connections between gender and other social forces, such as sexuality, race, class, health, age, religion and place.
+She served as director of UB’s Institute for Research and Education on Women and Gender (Gender Institute), which supports research on women and on the intricate connections between gender and other social forces, such as sexuality, race, class, health, age, religion and place.